 The purpose of a landscape buffer is to help provide transition between different types of land uses, to break up or soften the appearance of paved surfaces, and to provide the shade and greenery necessary to create a livable urban environment.
-A minimum 30-foot wide opaque buffer shall be required between all non-residential or multi-family residential uses and single-family residential uses within any zoning district.
+Buffers shall be required between non-residential uses in the VM, CM, GB zoning district and single-family residential uses within any zoning district as follows:

-- (1) Buffers shall be required whenever new development is approved or an existing non-residential use is expanded by more than 20 percent. - (2) Planting requirements in buffer areas may be altered on a case-by-case basis by the Zoning Administrator in locations where the required buffer is wholly or partially within an existing easement.

-- (3) Along areas that are scheduled for easement or right-of-way acquisition or expansion by the town or the state in the near future, the Zoning Administrator may allow a postponement of all or a portion of the buffer planting.
-Whenever postponement is allowed, a letter of compliance from the property owner pursuant to this section shall be required. - (4) The landscape buffer is intended to be opaque and shall contain at minimum:
+- (1) Buffers shall be required whenever new development is approved or an existing non-residential use is expanded by more than ten percent.
+Buffers shall only be required for properties in an industrial park, business park, or commercial center abutting the exterior boundary of the development. - (2) Planting requirements in buffer areas may be altered on a case-by-case basis by the Zoning Administrator in locations where the required buffer is wholly or partially within an existing easement. - (3) Along areas that are scheduled for easement or right-of-way acquisition or expansion by the town or the state in the near future, the Zoning Administrator may allow a postponement of all or a portion of the buffer planting.
+Whenever postponement is allowed, a letter of compliance from the property owner pursuant to this section shall be required. - (4) The landscape buffer shall average 30 feet in width, but not be less than 20 feet in width at any point, and shall contain: